cansik/madmapperapi/README.md

 The MadMapper OSC API uses OSC to send and receive messages.
 So it is useful to understand OSC and it's possibilities.

 ### OSC
 [OSC][4] is a simple [UDP][6] based network protocol between a server and multiple clients.
-UDP gives you the ability to just send data and don't care about, if the client is listening or not or how many client's are listening to your message.
+UDP gives you the ability to just send data and don't care about, if the client is listening or how many client's are listening to your message.

 The benefit of this is that it is really fast and simple.
-The drawback of this is that if you want to create a bidirectional channel between your software and and antoher, you have to open a server and a client on each side.
+The drawback of this is that if you want to create a bidirectional channel between your software and and antoher, you have to open a server and a client on both sides.

 Over OSC you can send **messages** which contain a specific **address**.
 This address will be recognized by a client and will cause it to do something.
-As an addition it is also possible to send data within the message to for examples update a parameter.
+As an addition it is also possible to send data within the message, for example, to update a parameter.

 ![OSC Architecture](images/osc_architecture.png)
-*Simplified OSC Architecture*
+*Simplified OSC architecture*

 #### OSC Bundles
-To put multiple messages together it is also possible to create so called **bundles**.
+To combine multiple messages together it is also possible to create so called **bundles**.
 These contain a list of OSC messages which then will be sent over the network.
 So a client is able to get messages which are related to each other as a bundle.

 #### OSC Libraries